dsw7/GPTifier/README.md

 ## Usage
 ### The `run` command
+This command works with OpenAI's chat completion models, such as GPT-4 Turbo and GPT-4.
 #### Basic example
 Simply run `gpt run`!
 This will begin an interactive session.
 Type in a prompt:
 ```console